 We are grateful for the support of these fine businesses and organizations in our community!

-Approximately 5% of women will access an emergency women's shelter.
+Approximately 5% of women will access a 24-hour emergency women's shelter.
 What about the other 95%?
-That's where we come in!

 Safety First!
 We will never send anyone home to a dangerous situation.
 If an emergency shelter is unavailable, we will help make alternate arrangements for accommodation.

-Day Shelter Services include:
+Day Shelter Services will include:

 Women Helping Women Essentials Hampers - A program where women leaving domestic violence situations can have access to clothing, toiletries, kids’ supplies (diapers, etc.) and gift cards up to $50.00 to buy essentials.

 Monthly Free Legal Clinic - A family lawyer will be on site once per month to provide legal advice and answer questions.